 A. No. The Studentcare Physiotherapy Network is in place to help students further reduce the overall costs of services, beyond the insured portion of the McMaster GSA Health Plan coverage.
 You're covered for the insured portion regardless of the health professional you choose.
 However, by consulting a member of the Studentcare Physiotherapy Network, you will get additional coverage.

-For example, Network physiotherapists have reduced their professional fees to $40 for the initial assessment and $30 for subsequent visits.
-This means that if you combine your physiotherapy benefits with the Studentcare Physiotherapy Network reduction, you will pay no more than $5 for the initial assessment and your physiotherapy costs will be fully covered for subsequent visits after reimbursement from the insurance company (until the yearly maximum is reached).
+This means that if you comvine your physiotherapy benefits with the Studentcare Physiotherapy Network savings, you will pay no more tha $10 for an initial assessment and nothing for subsequent visits, after reimbursement from the insurance company (until yearly maximum is reached).

 [ top ]